 1. Analytics in a Big Data World: The Essential Guide to Data Science and its Applications

-Data science expert Bart Baesens reveals the ways in which data science can be used as an advantage in running a business and identifying new opportunities.
-Analytics in a Big Data World is an accessible data science book that readers can turn to again and again for information about using big data, analytics, and various applications for things like marketing, credit risk, fraud, customer relationship management, and much more.
+Data science expert Bart Baesens reveals the ways in which we use data science to run a business and identify new opportunities.
+The book is an accessible data science textbook that readers can turn to again and again for information about:

 2. Big Data: A Beginner’s Guide to Using Data Science for Business